CandelierLab/Revealer/README.md

 #### Presentation settings

-These settings have tobe defined before any slide is defined.
+These settings have to be defined before any slide is defined.

 | Command | Description |
 | --- | --- |